iKarmaaa123/goals-app/README.md

 docker run -d -p 80:80 --name goals-container goals-image
 ```

-Run `docker ps` to ensure that the container is up and running.
+Run `docker ps` to ensure the container is running.

 To access your container that you just started up you will have to connect to it through localhost - for example in this case: http://locahost:80.